brevzin/cpp_proposals/xxxx_relax_constexpr/relax-constexpr.md

 # Abstract

-There are two rules about `constexpr` programming that make code ill-formed or ill-formed (no diagnostic required) if functions or function templates are marked `constexpr` that might never evaluate to a constant expression.
+There are two rules about `constexpr` programming that make code ill-formed or ill-formed (no diagnostic required) when functions or function templates are marked `constexpr` that might never evaluate to a constant expression.
 But... so what if they don't?
 The goal of this paper is to stop diagnosing problems that don't exist.

 # Maybe Not Now, But Soon